BillJr99/Ursinus-WebMobile-Fall2020/_pages/Labs/labs-foodbankmap.md

     </body>
 ```

 At the end of the `initMap()` function, you can call `navigator.geolocation.getCurrentPosition(showPosition)`, which will callback another function that you'll write shortly, and that we'll call `showPosition`.
 This gets the current latitude and longitude of the user, if they grant that permission to the browser.
 For clarity, we'll place this geolocation call in another function called `getLocation` and call it from `initMap`.
+One note: repl.it doesn't grant location permissions, so this won't work there.
+You can take the URL from repl.it's mini browser and open a new browser tab with that URL instead, and grant location permissions there.

 ```javascript
     function getLocation() {